Skunk ape: Notable alleged sightings

 Several Everglades wildlife tour bus operators and their guests have reported alleged sightings.
 In July 1997, one such operator, David Shealy, reported wildlife bait stands laden with lima bean had been raided and he noticed strange tracks surrounding them.
 He baited several locations with more lima beans and multiple witnesses reported skunk ape sightings soon after.
 Shealy and others attributed this instance to high seasonal flooding having driven numerous animals into tighter ranges around higher ground.
 One such sighting was by Everglades tour operators Steve Goodbread and Dow Rowland; some of their guests reported skunk ape sightings as well.
 Both operators claimed that 100 F weather, high humidity, and the rural location would make a hoax unlikely.

 In 1997, a photograph of a dark upright figure in the swamp was taken by Ochopee Fire Control District Chief Vince Doerr that he claims depicts a skunk ape.
 He reported observing the creature cross the road, and stopped his car to capture a photograph.
 Within two weeks, over fifty people reported alleged sightings of a hairy creature within the Big Cypress National Preserve.

 In the year 2000, the Sarasota County Sheriff's Office received two anonymous photos depicting a large, hairy, ape-like creature.
 The author of the letter claimed to be an elderly woman who reported the creature had been stealing apples from her back porch near I-75, and upon surprising it with a camera she was afraid it was an escaped orangutan that might harm her family.
-The scrutinized photos, dubbed the "Myakka skunk ape," remain a polarizing topic and their authenticity remains debated.
-One critique highlighting the photographs as a potential hoax is the subject's resemblance to a Bigfoot statue known from a Ripley's Believe It or Not! museum.
-However, the position, expression, and posture of the creature changes in both photos adding doubts to it being a hoax.